 Our common stock repurchase program has been in place since August 2004.
 In the aggregate, the Board of Directors has authorized us to repurchase \$5 billion of our common stock under the program.
 Under the program, we may repurchase outstanding shares of our common stock from time to time in the open market and through privately negotiated transactions.
 Unless terminated earlier by resolution of our Board of Directors, the repurchase program will expire when we have repurchased all shares authorized under the program.
 As of October 29, 2011, we had repurchased a total of approximately 125.0 million shares of our common stock for approximately \$4,278.5 million under this program.
-As of October 29, 2011, an additional \$721.5 million remained available for repurchase shares in settlement of employee tax withholding obligations due upon the vesting of restricted stock or restricted stock units or the exercise of stock options, or in certain limited circumstances to satisfy the exercise price of options granted to our employees under our equity compensation plans.
+As of October 29, 2011, an additional \$721.5 million remained available for repurchase of shares under the current authorized program.
+The repurchased shares are held as authorized but unissued shares of common stock.
+We also from time to time repurchase shares in settlement of employee tax withholding obligations due upon the vesting of restricted stock or restricted stock units or the exercise of stock options, or in certain limited circumstances to satisfy the exercise price of options granted to our employees under our equity compensation plans.
 Any future common stock repurchases will be based on several factors including our financial performance, outlook, liquidity and the amount of cash we have available in the United States.